WattDownload/wpdl-py-cross/README.md

 # WPDL Cross PY app

 > [!IMPORTANT]
-> We suggest you to use [wp-epub-rs-emini](https://github.com/WattDownload/wp-epub-rs-emini), which's fast and modern comparing to this application.
+> We suggest you to use [wp-epub-rs-emini](https://github.com/WattDownload/wp-epub-rs-emini), which's fast and modern, and supports Android.

 ## Run the app